PKPDAI/PKDocClassifier/README.md

    This will generate the following input data as .ids and .json files at `data/encoded/specter/`.
 Finally, to generate the input features you will need to clone the [SPECTER](https://github.com/allenai/specter) repo and follow the instructions on [how to use the pretrained model](https://github.com/allenai/specter#how-to-use-the-pretrained-model).
-   After cloning and installing SPECTER dependencies we used the following command from the specter directory to encode the documents:
+   After cloning and installing SPECTER dependencies we ran the following command from the specter directory to encode the documents:

    ````
    python scripts/embed.py \